-Trail rides from 1-4 hours are available from April until October, weather permitting.
+Trail rides from 1-4 hours are available from late April until mid-October, weather permitting.
 Choose the perfect ride for you from Banff Trail Riders.

 The minimum age for trail rides is 8 years old.
 Younger children (3-7 years old) can go on a 15- minute pony ride.

 Maximum weight is 230 pounds (104 kilograms).

 Closed toe shoes are required & long pants are recommended.